TheNeikos/rustbreak/README.md

 - Simple To Use, Fast, Secure
 - Threadsafe
-- ron, bincode, or yaml storage
+- Serde compatible storage (ron, bincode, or yaml included)

 Quickstart
 ----------